erwi/qlc3d/qlc3d/doc/README.md

 ## Initial LC Orientation ##
 Initial liquid crystal orientation is set using a number of `BOX` structures ranging from `BOX1` to `BOX99`.
 Each box represents a separate cuboid 3D volume whose position and size need to be specified.
 If box volumes are overlapping, the box with a higher number overrides the conditions of a lower numbered box within the overlapping region.

-Use of Boxes is optional.
-When no Boxes are defined, or in regions not covered by any Boxes, a uniform LC orientation along the x-axis (no tilt, no twist) is used instead.
+Use of InitialVolumeOrientation is optional.
+When no InitialVolumeOrientation are defined, or in regions not covered by any InitialVolumeOrientation, a uniform LC orientation along the x-axis (no tilt, no twist) is used instead.

 **`BOXn.Type`**